Just a heads up!

 Think

-The troops have smashed him, the crowds laughed at him, and the disciples deserted him.
+The troops have beaten him, the crowds laughed at him, and the disciples deserted him.
 Jesus must face the cross alone.
-When evil has played its last hand and Jesus has faded into nothingness, it is left to an unbelieving soldier to have the last word.
-This is God’s Son.
+When evil has played its last hand and Jesus has died, it is left to an unbelieving soldier to have the last word. ’Surely this man was the Son of God!’
 The first voice of sanity is left to a war-hardened thug, who thinks nothing of killing a man like we might kill a fly.
 From now on God’s kingdom is open to us all.
 Jesus’ death tears the curtain between God and humankind.
 The temple is as good as finished; Jesus is now the only ‘temple’ we need to worship God.
 The sin that would separate us from God’s presence is dealt with on the cross.
-Evil has been paid off; God has foot the bill himself.
+Evil has been paid off; God has footed the bill himself.
 From now on, we know where God is when we hurt, when we think we can’t find him – he’s hanging on a cross.
 He’s taking on our pain.
 This is a God who understands what it feels like to suffer.
 This is the God of love.
 This is our God.

 Pray